joelsodias/qr2assistme/README.md

 ## What is it?

-QR2AssistMe is a open source web system to control  equipments or objects for technical services companies using QR Codes help tracking them.
+QR2AssistMe is an open source web system to control  equipments or objects for technical services companies using QR Codes help tracking them.

 QR2AssistMe is uses [codeigniter](http://codeigniter.com) framework as a base and additionally consume other key libraries and components described bellow.